mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

 There is some information on how to do this on this page:
 [https://askubuntu.com/questions/974/how-can-i-install-software-or-packages-without-internet-offline].

-If dedicated hardware doesn't work for you, you might concider more light weight option by installing Ubuntu on a USB stick.
-For occasional usage it might work. [https://linuxhint.com/run-ubuntu-18-04-from-usb-stick/]
+If dedicated hardware doesn't work for you, you might consider a more light weight option by installing Ubuntu on a USB stick.
+The downside of this option is you will need to recover from passphrase each time you use the cold storage and transaction history will not be saved. [https://linuxhint.com/run-ubuntu-18-04-from-usb-stick/]

-Please note, by running Ubuntu on USB stick you might get the following issues:
+Please note, by running Ubuntu on a USB stick you might run into the following issues:
  - UEFI Bios might not handle the removable boot drive well.
  - USB stick will wear relatively fast.
  - You will need to install needed packages offline.
 For example qt libraries need to be installed.